 During World War I, a German U-boat sinks a British ship and takes the survivors on board.
 They then travel to the unknown land of Caprona, where they find dinosaurs and neanderthals.

-This film is the first adaption of an Edgar Rice Burroughs story featured on MST3K.
-A second adaption,
+This film is the first adaptation of an Edgar Rice Burroughs story featured on MST3K.
+A second adaptation,